 PhD Graduate from University of Newcastle, Australia

 Admission may be granted to motivated applicants who do not have the appropriate prerequisites, on the condition that the student will meet these deficiencies by taking additional graduate courses to increase their level of competence.
-(A general guideline for estimating the number of additional hours of graduate study that may be required for those without the appropriate undergraduate prerequisites is to divide the total remaining number of prerequisite undergraduate hours by two.)

 - An overall undergraduate GPA of 2.5 and of 3.0 (B) in the courses that correspond to the intended area of specialization.

 - Confess faith in Jesus, be members in or connected with a local church, and possess a desire for academic, ministerial and spiritual growth within the ACTS Seminaries community.

 - As a specialized research program, the MTS demands a high level of proficiency in the discipline of specialization and the capacity to write a quality graduate thesis.

 - Students are expected to maintain a grade point average consistent with graduation requirements for the degree (minimum cumulative GPA of 2.7, with a GPA of 3.0 in the area of specialization).
 The MTS program committee monitors student progress through coursework, with a view to confirming that the student is ready for the thesis project and reasonably assured of being able to complete the program successfully.